Golden-Magnus/Astral/README.md

 # Astral
-This is a Programming Language
+This is a programming language that allows you the freedom to program and create powerful systems.
+Astral will be your companion.